Skip to Main Content

 A University of Lethbridge Library guide to Chicago Manual of Style citations.

-• Every time you use a source, whether you are quoting directly, paraphrasing (explaining the idea of another in your own words), or relaying facts or opinions not generally known or easily checked, you should include a footnote or endnote (see the Manual, 14.1).
+• Every time you use a source, whether you are quoting directly, paraphrasing (explaining the idea of another in your own words), or relaying facts or opinions not generally known or easily checked, include a footnote or endnote.
+For more information, see The Chicago Manual of Stylel, 13.1.

-• The first line of each footnote or endnote (and only the first line) should be indented one half inch from the left margin.
+• The first line of each footnote or endnote should be indented one half inch from the left margin.

 • Footnotes and endnotes should be ordered consecutively, starting from 1, throughout a paper, article, or chapter.
 In books, note numbers return to 1 at the beginning of each chapter.

 • The first note citing a particular source must include the full citation.
-(All of the note examples given in this guide are the full citations.)
 Later notes citing the same source, however, need only include the author's surname, a shortened form of the title, and the page number(s).
-For more examples of shortened citations, see The Chicago Manual of Style, 14.30.
-(Also note that some instructors may allow you to use a shortened citation for the first note citing a source, provided that the source is cited in full in the bibliography.)
+For more examples of shortened citations, see The Chicago Manual of Style, 13.33.

 . . .